ValeriyKliuk/VaporBerlin/Examples/crud-example/README.md

 ## How to build this example from scratch
 [Tutorial: Build CRUD from scratch.](documentation/tutorial.md)

-# How to just set this example up
+# How to set this example up
 ## Environment
 System Requirements | Version |  | Used Packages | Version |
 ------------ | ------------- | ------------- | ------------- | ------------- |